accuknox/help/docs/integrations/oracle-playbook.md

-# Oracle Marketplace - User Playbook
+# Oracle Marketplace Installation Guide

 This document illustrates the process of subscribing to AccuKnox via Oracle Marketplace, encompassing the necessary actions within the marketplace, the subscription and access workflow, the post-registration access acquisition, and the subsequent steps following access attainment.